pandersail/Cocktail-Search/README.md

 - Search for a cocktail by name, or a work included in the name
 - Search by an ingredient name, a category of drink, or a combined search of these two parameters
 - Choose how many results (max) to return
+- User can only enter numbers between max and min value (1-5)

 - Click the `?` icon for an instructions popup
 - Use the `random` button to get a random recipe